jaegertracing/jaeger/CONTRIBUTING_GUIDELINES.md

     * Use the imperative mood in the subject line
     * Wrap the body at 72 characters
     * Use the body to explain _what_ and _why_ instead of _how_
-* Uses the active voice (vs. [passive voice](https://www.grammarly.com/blog/a-scary-easy-way-to-help-you-find-passive-voice/)) to make it clear when the user has to perform an action and when actions happen automatically.
-* Has been spellchecked and uses proper [grammar](https://www.grammarly.com/).
-* Has been written in plain language and avoids jargon.
-Remember, the people reading the documentation know much less about the project than you do.
 * Each commit must be signed by the author ([see below](#sign-your-work)).

-Once the PR is approved and merged, [readthedocs][project] will automatically rebuild the docs.

 ## License

 By contributing your code, you agree to license your contribution under the terms of the [Apache License](LICENSE).

 If you are adding a new file it should have a header like below.
-The easiest way to add such header is to run `make fmt`.
+Depending on the language of the repository, the may start with a '#'.

 ```
 // Copyright (c) 2018 The Jaeger Authors.